Inspiring Visconti’s masterpiece, novel was published without parts that will now be incorporated into new film

 Per Gregory, the film’s director, screenwriter, cast and other elements will be announced shortly.
 Deal is an outright purchase, not an option.
 Gregory said.
 The television rights, including to a serial, will be made available, he added.

-He added: “Capturing the dramatic sweep and the aesthetic culture of 1860’s Sicily, in all its decadent beauty, with a breath of modern prospective is an ambitious challenge.
-The new film can’t be anything less than a spellbinding epic.”
+He added: “Capturing the dramatic sweep and the aesthetic culture of 1860’s Sicily, in all its decadent beauty, with a breath of modern prospective is an ambitious challenge.”

 Production will take place in Sicily, overseen by line-producer Isabella Arnaud, who commented: “The strength of this venture is being able to repropose one of the greatest treasures of literature to modern audiences with new interpretations.”